gomorpheus/morpheus-docs/getting_started/maintenance/upgrades/3node/deb.rst

 .. warning:: Rolling upgrades from |nonRollingUpgradeVer| or lower to |morphver| are not supported

 .. important:: It is important to stop the morpheus-ui service on all app nodes prior to upgrade.
-Failure to do so will resilt in a flood of log errors due to previous message serializaiton conflict.
+Failure to do so will result in a flood of log errors due to previous message serializaiton conflict.
 The messages will eventually expire and the logs will clear.

 .. warning:: |morpheus| |morphver| contains new node and VM node packages that require 3.5GB of storage.
 It is safe to run ``sudo rm -Rf /var/opt/morpheus/package-repos/*`` after |morphver| package installation and before reconfigure to clean old node and vm node packages from the package-repo when room is needed.